 The various levels with Working Equitation allow for all levels of riding these levels are:

-Level 1 Lead Line
+Level 1 Introductory

-Level 2 Introductory
+Level 2 Preparatory

 Level 3 Preliminary